 Psyche is the 14th mission selected for NASA’s Discovery Program, a series of relatively low-cost missions to solar system targets.

 What can visiting the Psyche asteroid tell us?

 The asteroid Psyche may be able to tell us how Earth’s core and the cores of the other terrestrial (rocky) planets came to be.
 (The terrestrial planets are Mercury, Venus, Earth, and Mars.)
 We can never go to the Earth’s core (see below, Why can’t we visit Earth’s core?, or read the Psyche Science page).
-Because we cannot see or measure Earth’s core directly, the Psyche asteroid offers a unique window into the violent history of collisions and accretion that created the terrestrial planets.
-It is the only known place in our solar system where we can examine directly what is almost certainly a metallic core of an early planet.
+Because we cannot see or measure Earth’s core directly, the Psyche asteroid may offer a unique window into the violent history of collisions and accretion that created the terrestrial planets.
+It is the only known place in our solar system where we can examine directly what may contain metal from the core of a planetesimal .